 rclone sync C:\path\to\local\directory do-spaces:your-bucket-name

-2. Open Task Scheduler and create a new task that runs the batch file at your desired schedule.
+2. Open Task Scheduler and create a new task to run the batch file on your chosen schedule.

-Rclone offers many advanced features to enhance your file management workflow.
+Rclone includes several powerful features to further refine your file management workflow.

 Bandwidth limiting